 Leave the flask undisturbed until it cools to room temperature.

-Once the crystals have formed, place the solution in an ice bath to ensure that the maximum amount of crystals are obtained.
+Once the crystals have formed, place the solution in an ice bath to ensure that the maximum amount of crystals is obtained.
+The solutions should be left undisturbed in the ice bath for 30 minutes to an hour, or till the compound appears to have completely crystalized out of solution.

 If no crystal formation is evident, it can be induced by scratching the inside walls of the flask with a glass rod or by adding a small seed crystal of the same compound.